mmb-irb/MDDB-workflow/README.md

 ## Usage

-For detailed instructions on how to use the workflow, please refer to the [Usage Guide](./USAGE.md).
+For detailed instructions on how to use the workflow, please refer to the [usage guide](./USAGE.md).

+## Development

+For instructions about how to develop and test check the [development Guide](./DEVELOPMENT.md).